justinembawomye/tracker/README.md

 ## Import unittest library in the test file
 * import Unittest
 * write tests
-* Run pytest on command prompt to see failing tests and after refactor to make the tests run
+* Run nosetests on command prompt to see failing tests and after refactor to make the tests run